 - As needs present themselves throughout your life, try to satisfy them in ways other than tapping your retirement savings.
 Those funds should be your source of absolute last resort.

 - Look into an individual retirement account (IRA).
-You can contribute as much as $5,500 a year, tax-free into a standard IRA until you are 50 years old, after which you can increase the amount.
+You can contribute as much as $6,000 a year, tax-free, into a standard IRA until you are 50 years old, after which you can increase the amount.
 Learn about the relative advantages of a standard IRA and a Roth IRA.
 The former is tax-free as you invest and earn income; the latter is tax-free at withdrawal.
-Splitting your money so you have both is probably wisest.
+Splitting your money, so you have both, is probably wisest.

-For more information on investing and preparing for retirement, talk with ALEC Investment Advisors.
+For more information on investing and preparing for retirement, talk with ALEC Wealth Management.
 They can help you determine where you stand financially now, where you want to be in the future, and ways you can get there.